Updated: Jul 22

 You can help your child to learn to sit for short periods by reading books with them, carrying out fun activities such as playdough, building with construction toys, or simply sitting on the floor and talking with them.
 Meal and snack times are also another great part of the day to practise sitting skills.
+Use quiet times to help your child think about and recall what they have done during the day.
 Be aware, sitting still in front of a TV or on an IPad is not the same as being able to sit at other times.

 As well as spending time supporting your child to learn to sit, it is just as important that they can play unsupported.
 As adults we can sometimes be in a child’s space too much.
 Allowing your child to spend time playing (safely) on their own will develop really important life skills.
+Provide opportunities for children to use their imagination in their play and to come up with their own games and ideas.
 It’s OK for a child to be bored sometimes, especially if you can use that to encourage them to use their own ideas to come up with things to entertain themselves.
 Not stepping in as soon as a child encounters difficulty in their play, enables them to find their own solutions and does wonders for their self-esteem.

 Finally, starting school is a big milestone in a child’s life (and yours as a parent), so embrace it and try to make it a fun time, rather than a scary prospect.
 Further resources to support your child with the move to school can be found at PACEY , Nursery World and your local children’s centre.